JRCSTU/wltp/README.rst

         - :mod:`~wltp.experiment` (TO BE DROPPED, :mod:`~wltp.datamodel` will assume all functionality)

     scheduler
-        (TODO) The internal software component which decides which `formulae` to execute based on given inputs and requested outputs.
+        The internal software component :mod:`graphtik` which decides which `formulae` to execute based on given inputs and requested outputs.

 The blueprint for the underlying software ideas is given with this diagram: